esnet/iperf/docs/faq.rst

 I’m using the ``--logfile`` option.
 How do I see file output in real time?
   Use the ``--forceflush`` flag.

+I'm using the --fq-rate flag, but it does not seem to be working.
+Why?
+  You need to add 'net.core.default_qdisc = fq' to /etc/sysctl.conf for that option to work.

+I'm having trouble getting iperf3 to work on Windows, Android, etc. Where can I get help? iperf3 only supports Linux, FreeBSD, and OSX.
+For other platforms we recommend using iperf2.

 Why can’t I run a UDP client with no server?
   This is potentially dangerous, and an attacker could use this for a denial of service attack.
 We don't want iperf3 to be an attack tool.